Cynthia is a gardening enthusiast. She has a green thumb and always plants a variety of items for harvesting during gardening season.

 When fall rolls around everything seems to turn to pumpkins.
-Pumpkin flavored everything hits the shelf, and we all start gathering pumpkins for fall decor, carving and even cooking.
+Pumpkin-flavored everything hits the shelf, and we all start gathering pumpkins for fall decor, carving and even cooking.
 For years I have been growing my own pumpkins.
-I continue to plant them every year with seeds I have save from the previous year.
+I continue to plant them every year with seeds I have saved from the previous year.

 Seed Saving Instructions

 - When you carve your pumkin place all the pulp and seeds into a bowl.

 - Hold pulp with seeds over a tray, a cardboard box works best, but even a cookie sheet will work in a pinch.

 - Using your thumb pinch and press at the tip of the seed where it is attached to the pulp.
 This will allow the seed to easily detach.

 - Once you have the desired amount of seeds you want to save.
 Place the tray into a warm area of your home.

 - Everyday for a week rake your hands through the seeds in the tray.
 This will loosen any that are sticking, and allow them to dry evenly.